-The Company was in compliance with the externally imposed capital requirements from ISSSG as at 31 December 2017 and no changes were made to its objectives, policies and processes from the previous year for managing capital.
+The Company was in compliance with the externally imposed capital requirements at the end of the reporting period and no changes were made to its objectives, policies and processes from the previous year for managing capital.

 On 16 September 2016, ISSSG issued directives No15 and No16 on the determination of the Regulatory Solvency Margin ("RSM") and Regulatory Capital, respectively.
 The laws also impose the requirements on maintaining minimum Regulatory Capital as opposed to RSM.
 Considering that financial year 2017 was the transitional period for the implementation of the directives, the adherence requirements to the above were as follows: